Black Pine |

 Processing

 Gold will be recovered using run-of-mine (no crushing, screening or agglomeration) heap leaching with material placed by mine haul truck stacking onto a single heap leach pad sited at the eastern extent of the Project.
-The pad is designed in four phases to contain up to 315 million dry tonnes of leachable material, with operational segregation of the oxide ore types in isolated cells on the leach pad to prevent comingling.
+The pad is designed in four phases to contain up to 315 million dry tonnes of leachable material, with operational segregation of the oxide ore types in isolated cells on the leach pad to prevent commingling.

 ROM-sized ore will be stacked in 10 metre (“m”) vertical lifts to a maximum heap height of 100 m.
 Lime will be added prior to truck dumping on the pad, ore will be ripped and subsequently leached with dilute cyanide solution using conventional irrigation.
 Leach solution will flow by gravity through the heap and be conveyed to the process solution tank.
 No surface ponds other than an emergency event pond are included in the PFS design.